 Common knowledge would tell you that an open house is the best way to drum up excitement for your newly listed FSBO home.
-After all, it’s so easy to do; all you need is a fruit platter, a sign, and a few hours of spare time.
+After all, it’s so easy to do; all you need is a fruit platter, decorate your house with plants, a sign, and a few hours of spare time.
 However, open houses aren’t quite as effective as you’d think.

 Open Houses are Inconvenient and Unpredictable